keyboardio/Kaleidoscope/docs/codebase/glossary.md

 ### Keymap

-A list of key bindings for all keyswitchess on the Physical Layout
+A list of key bindings for all keyswitchess on the Physical Layout.
+Represented in the code by the `KeyMap` type.

 ### Keymaps